PERSOL HR DATA BANK in APAC

 Laws related to labor unions

-Indonesia is a signatory of and has ratified the Freedom of Association and Protection of the Right to Organize Convention (ILO convention No. 87) and the Right to Organize and Collective Bargaining Convention (ILO convention No. 98).
+Indonesia is a signatory of and has ratified the Freedom of Association and Protection of the Right to Organize Convention (ILO Convention No. 87) and the Right to Organize and Collective Bargaining Convention (ILO Convention No. 98).
 Indonesia thus pays careful attention to labor-management relations compared to its neighboring countries.
 The law in relation to labor unions is as follows:

-Act No. 21 of 2000 Concerning Trade Union/Labor Union
+Law No. 21 of 2000 on Trade Union/Labor Union

-The law stipulates that a properly registered Trade Union/Labor Union has the right to a) negotiate a collective labor agreement with the management, b) represent workers/laborers in industrial disputes, c) represent workers/laborers in manpower institutions, d) establish an institution or carry out activities related to efforts to improve workers/laborers' welfare, and e) carry out other manpower or employment-related activities that do not run contrary to national statutory rules and regulations currently in force (Article 25).
+The Law stipulates that a properly registered Trade Union/Labor Union has the right to a) negotiate a collective labor agreement with the management, b) represent workers/laborers in industrial disputes, c) represent workers/laborers in manpower institutions, d) establish an institution or carry out activities related to efforts to improve workers/laborers' welfare, and e) carry out other manpower or employment-related activities that do not run contrary to national statutory rules and regulations currently in force (Article 25).

-The entrepreneur and the worker/laborer or the trade/labor union are under an obligation to make efforts to settle any industrial relations dispute they have through deliberations aimed at reaching a consensus, but if a consensus is not reached after the deliberations, then the entrepreneur and the worker/laborer or the trade/labor union shall have the industrial relations dispute settled through procedures for the settlement of industrial relations disputes that are determined and specified by legislation (Labor Law, Article 136, Paragraphs 1 and 2).
+The entrepreneur and the worker/laborer or the trade/labor union are under an obligation to make efforts to settle any industrial relations dispute they have through deliberations aimed at reaching a consensus, but if a consensus is not reached after the deliberations, then the entrepreneur and the worker/laborer or the trade/labor union shall have the industrial relations dispute settled through procedures for the settlement of industrial relations disputes that are determined and specified by legislation (Manpower Law, Article 136, Paragraphs 1 and 2).

 Social security